zindel/editable-grid/README.md

 TODO:

 - handle add new row
-- add Autocomplete editor
-- add Checkbox editor (?)
 - decide what to do with height calculation
 - decide on extra row
 - column widths
-- decouple input editor
+- refactor editors
 - decide on column state - where is it kept
+- style Autocomplete properly

+WISHLIST:
+- add Checkbox editor (?)

 DONE:
 - change the editor API to handle onBlur properly
 - handle header rows
+- add Autocomplete editor